Ayoola-Emmanuel/Ayoola-Emmanuel/README.md

-## Hi, I'm Tai! 👋🏾
+## Hi, I'm Ayoola! 👋🏾

-My background is in tissue engineering and experimental immunology, My wet lab experiences pushed me toward computation because the biological systems I studied demanded more scalable and rigorous analytical tools.
-I now build computational pipelines for genomics analysis and biomarker discovery, focusing native and diseased immune biology at the molecular, cellular, and tissue scale.
-Because I’ve worked extensively at the bench, I approach biological data with an experimental understanding of what signals are mechanistically meaningful.

-👩🏾‍💻 JUst finished my project investigating senescent and dysfunctional signatures in myeloid & lymphoid lineages using a multi-omics approach (scRNA-seq & spatial transcriptomics).
+My background is in Computer Science, with experience in software development and data-driven projects.
+My interest in using computation to solve problems in biology and healthcare led me to bioinformatics, where I’m developing practical skills in genomic data analysis and computational biology.

+I have hands-on experience with bacterial whole-genome sequencing workflows, including sequencing data quality control, genome assembly, assembly assessment, antimicrobial resistance (AMR) detection, MLST, plasmid analysis, and phylogenetics.
+I’m particularly interested in how computational methods can turn biological data into meaningful insights.

+👨🏾‍💻 Currently building hands-on bioinformatics projects focused on bacterial genomics, AMR surveillance, comparative genomics, and reproducible analysis workflows.

 ---